Is becoming an investment fund manager right for me?

 How to become an Investment Fund Manager

-Most brokerage firms or investment houses will look for applicants to possess a minimum of a bachelor’s degree in economics, finance, business, or mathematics.
-In many cases, an advanced degree such as an MBA or other master’s degree is highly recommended.
+Most brokerage firms or investment houses will look for applicants to possess a Bachelor’s Degree in Economics, Finance, Financial Planning, Business, or Mathematics.
+For some positions, an advanced degree such as an MBA is required.